mayeedwin/taxually-app/README.md

   - State management is done using **RxJS** and **Ngrx** (Work in progress).

+  - The App preview is hosted on **Firebase**.
+[Click here](https://taxually-assessment.web.app/) to view the app.

+  - Setup GitHub actions to build and deploy the app to Firebase on every push to the main branch.

 To view setup instructions, please visit the [setup instructions]('https://github.com/mayeedwin/taxually-app/blob/main/SETUP.md').